hphan9/shinny-ssg/README.md

 # shinny-ssg  - CLI Tool to generate HTML File
 ## Features
-* generate a .html file .txt file with title
+* generate a .html file from a .txt file with a title
-* accept folder to generate .html files in the new folder with the same structure of origional folder
+* accept folder to generate .html files in the new folder with the same structure of original folder
-* give user option to choose destination folder and stylesheet
+* give user the options to spectify destination folder and/or stylesheet url link

 ## How to use
+### Install
+* Download or clone the shinny-ssg folder to your local machine
+* Use command prompt to build and use the tool by these command:
+* `
 ### Command
 > shinny -h
 >
-> shinny -i <filePath>
+> shinny -i `<filePath>`
 >
-> shinny -i <path> -o <folder apth> -s <stylesheet link>
+> shinny -i `<path>` -o `<folder path>` -s `<stylesheet link>`

 Option	Function